THE COMPLETE EXPERIENCE

 On each classics main stage performance evening, enjoy both a free pre-concert conversation with Tulsa Symphony guest conductors and a post-concert reception with Tulsa Symphony musicians.

-Tulsa Symphony now offers Rideshare services and affordable childcare during each PAC performance.
+Tulsa Symphony now offers childcare during each PAC performance.

 In partnership with Seeking Sitters, TSO hosts a childcare room at the Hyatt Regency Hotel next door to the PAC – so you can catch every performance.
-Need a ride?
-Want to share a ride?
 Register or learn more!

 Season ticket packages are available through the TSO Box Office with Experience Builder.
 With the new Experience Builder program, you select any combination of performances you want to attend.
 Choose two or up to all eight productions and enjoy the many benefits of being a subscriber including cost savings, reserving the same seats, free ticket exchanges and more.